abhizz09/deep_learning/README.md

 # deep_learning
-Single hidden-layer and Two hidden-layer Neural network is implimented on python
+Single hidden-layer and Two hidden-layer Neural network is implimented only in python using MNIST handwritten dataset